 The Swedish action plans and strategies for AMR are available at the National AMR Plans Library page.
 The 2016 Research and Innovation Bill includes a 10-year national research program on antibiotic resistance to further strengthen Sweden’s efforts in this important field.

-The SRC is the coordinator of several EC-funded research instruments and support actions related to the JPIAMR.
-In the coordination and support action EXEDRA (2017-2020), the SRC is responsible for overall management, coordination, and communication.
-The SRC is also involved in long-term strategy for governance and sustainability of the JPI, as well as the globalization of the initiative.
-The SRC also coordinates the ERA-Net Cofund JPI-EC-AMR (2015-2020) where both the SRC and the Swedish Research Council for Environment, Agricultural Sciences and Spatial Planning (Formas) take part in the joint transnational calls.
+The Swedish Research Council (VR) is the coordinator of several EC-funded research instruments and support actions related to the JPIAMR.
+In the coordination and support action EXEDRA (2017-2020), VR is responsible for overall management, coordination, and communication.
+VR is also involved in long-term strategy for governance and sustainability of the JPIs, as well as the globalisation of the initiative.
+VR also coordinates the ERA-Net Cofund JPI-EC-AMR (2015-2020) where both VR and the Swedish Research Council for Environment, Agricultural Sciences and Spatial Planning (Formas) take part in the joint transnational calls.

 Sweden also participates in several international programs and initiatives relevant for AMR, such as “ReACT – Action on Antibiotic Resistance” where the main funder is the Swedish International Development Cooperation Agency (Sida).